SmilingTornado/sfia_generator/README.md

 **Creating a superuser**

-On a Wnix based system, you can use:
+On a Unix based system, you can use:
 `sudo bash createsuperuser.sh`

 On a Windows based system, use: